 “I knew exactly what I wanted and I knew no one had done it before.
 We could do something really special,” Roy said.
 “I didn’t want it to look like a hospital.
 I wanted it to feel like home.
 It is the last home for most of the people who come here.
 We created an experience that is unforgettable.”

 Roy has grown the organization from a small business to an $18 million corporation.
 The 36,000-square-foot building, which cost $14 million, offers 12 patient suites, each with space for family members to sleep, gourmet catering service from the kitchen, a library, chapel, a spa and a playground for children, as well as administrative offices.
 It is a fully licensed specialty care hospital and the only facility of its kind in Connecticut.
 It is getting state and national recognition from other health care providers.
-In addition to the center, Regional Hospice and Palliative Care also provides hospice care in four counties to people in homes, skilled nursing facilities and assisted living facilities.
+In addition to the center, Regional Hospice also provides hospice care in four counties to people in homes, skilled nursing facilities and assisted living facilities.

 Many people who work in hospice care have had a personal experience with loss that makes them passionate about the calling.
 As a teenager, Roy lost a best friend to leukemia.
 The experience of losing and caring for someone who was terminally ill changed her life.
 Sadly, she had a number of other significant losses that changed her view on dying with dignity.